Chart Color Schemes

 Employment

 Park Ridge has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 3.3% as of September 2025, with an estimated employment growth of 4.0% over the past year.
-As of this date, 5,899 residents were employed while the unemployment rate was 0.7% lower than Greater Brisbane's rate of 4.0%.
+The unemployment rate was 3.8% as of December 2025, with an estimated employment growth of 3.9% over the past year, according to AreaSearch's aggregation of statistical area data.
+As of that month, 7,253 residents were employed while the unemployment rate was 0.3% lower than Greater Brisbane's rate of 4.1%.

-Workforce participation in Park Ridge was significantly lower at 61.3%, compared to Greater Brisbane's 70.7%.
-According to Census responses, only 8.2% of residents worked from home, with Covid-19 lockdown impacts considered.
+Workforce participation in Park Ridge was somewhat below standard at 64.7%, compared to Greater Brisbane's 69.6%.
+According to Census responses, only 8.2% of residents worked from home, though Covid-19 lockdown impacts should be considered.
 The leading employment industries among residents were health care & social assistance, retail trade, and transport, postal & warehousing.
 Park Ridge showed strong specialization in transport, postal & warehousing, with an employment share 1.9 times the regional level.

 However, professional & technical services were under-represented at 4.5% compared to Greater Brisbane's 8.9%.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 4.0%, labour force grew by 3.0%, causing a drop in unemployment rate of 0.9 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
-National employment forecasts from Jobs and Skills Australia, released in May-25, projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Park Ridge's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch analysis of SALM and ABS data aggregated from broader statistical areas during the year to December 2025, employment levels increased by 3.9% and labour force increased by 3.5%, causing a fall in unemployment rate by 0.3 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.2% and labour force growth of 3.0%, with a drop of 0.1 percentage point in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Park Ridge.
+These projections, covering five and ten-year periods, estimated national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Park Ridge's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not take into account localized population projections.

 Frequently Asked Questions - Employment